-Its important to learn the fundamental concept of SQL first.
+It’s important to learn the fundamental concept of SQL first.
 Once you know the basic you can do more advanced things on SQL easily.

 An Overview Of Relational Database

 A relational database system contains one or more objects that are called tables.
-The data for the database are stored in these tables.
+The data for the database is stored in these tables.
 Tables comprise of rows and columns.
 Rows contain the records or data for the columns.
 Columns contain the column name, data type and any other attributes for the column.

-In order to query the database and retrieve selected data that match the criteria the select statement is used.
+In order to query the database and retrieve selected data that match the criteria, the select statement is used.
 The column names which follow the select keyword determine which columns will be returned in the results.
 One can select as many column names as one wants or can use a “*” to select all columns.
 The table name that follows the keyword “from” specifies the table that will be queried to retrieve the desired results.
 The optional “where” clause indicates which data values or rows will be returned or displayed.
 It is done based on the criteria described after the keyword “where.”

 “Create table” statement is used for creating a new table.
 In order to create a new table, the keywords “create table” must be used followed by the table name, an open parenthesis, the first column name, the data type for that column, any optional constraints and a closing parenthesis in order.
 Use of an open parenthesis before beginning the table and a closing parenthesis after the table is crucial.
 Each column definition should be separated with a comma.
-All SQL statements must end with a semi colon.
+All SQL statements must end with a semicolon.

 To insert or add a row of data into the table the “insert” statement is used.
 The keywords “insert into” must be used to insert records into a table followed by the table name, an open parenthesis, a list of column names separated by commas, a closing parenthesis, the keyword “values” followed by the list of values enclosed in parenthesis.
-The values will beheld in rows and they will match up with the specified column names.
+The values will behold in rows and they will match up with the specified column names.

 For updating records the “update” statement is used.
 A “where” clause must be carefully constructed for this purpose.
-In order to delete records or rows from the table the “delete” statement is used.
+In order to delete records or rows from the table, the “delete” statement is used.
 If the “where” clause is left all records will be deleted.
 To delete a table and all rows in a table the “drop table” command is used.
 Drop table is different from deleting all the records in a table.
 Only column and constraint information remain when all of the records in the table are deleted.
 Table definition and all rows get removed when dropping the table.